WPP's Sorrell sees 15 percent of revenue from LatAm in five years

 "I would say you would anticipate that, in five years, Latin America would at least be 15 percent, and if we acquire aggressively, which we tend to do around in fast growth markets in digital and in data, that should even bump it up further," Sorrell told Reuters at a conference in Panama City.

-Latin American countries accounted for $1.7 billion, or 8.1 percent, of WPP's $21 billion of 2013 revenue, including associate companies in which it owns 20 percent to 49 percent, Sorrell said.
+Latin American countries accounted for $1.7 billion (1 billion pounds), or 8.1 percent, of WPP's $21 billion of 2013 revenue, including associate companies in which it owns 20 percent to 49 percent, Sorrell said.

 Sorrell said that, despite recent protests in Venezuela and economic woes in Argentina, he was very bullish on the continent.